Back to Blog

 Strategies for Balancing Data Privacy and Analytics

-Achieving a balance between data privacy and analytics requires a multi-faceted approach:
+Achieving a balance between data privacy and analytics requires a multi-faceted approach.
+Below we expand each strategy with deep technical details, architectural patterns, real-world examples, and pros/cons.

 • Anonymization: Removing personally identifiable information (PII) from datasets so that individuals can no longer be identified.
 This makes the data safe for analysis without compromising privacy.